Dr. Theodore W. Sudia, US National Park Service (1925 - 2015)

 The above George Wright Forum obituary covers many of Ted's career highlights, while hinting at the contradiction of his later life, that he had alas (in the eyes of many) hit the “Peter Principle” and risen to his “Level of Incompetence.”
 His lifetime of success in the Boy Scouts, Navy, Academia, and Civil Service alas did NOT transfer to Political Philosophy, and while he hoped to form a new eco-political party, his ideas went over like a lead balloon.
 (At one presentation I attended, two of his friends walked out, less than 5 minutes in.)

 Ted needed another PhD in Philosophy of Science, plus maybe an LLM in Public Sector Law, but this was the late 20th century, before online seminars.
-He could have joined the Board of a major environmental group, become an Emeritus Professor Ecology somewhere, finagled a Residency in some Philosophy Department, or possibly all three, but instead wrote numerous (mostly unread) essays on how the National Parks can be a model for a new vision of Society.
+He could have joined the Board of a major environmental group, become an Emeritus Professor of Ecology somewhere, applied for a Residency in some Philosophy Department, or possibly all three, but instead wrote numerous (mostly unread) essays on how the National Parks can be a model for a new vision of Society.

 Despite his major, enduring impacts on US and global natural and cultural resource management, only one of his professional friends, his long term protege [MO], came to see him at the end.